bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 title: Kotlin metaprogramming with kotlinpoet
 ingress: Wouldn't it be sweet if you could automate writing code.
 Well, that's what we're taking a look at today.
-Metaprogramming, code generation, or in short; writing kotlin code that generates even more kotlin code :mind_blown:.
+Metaprogramming, code generation, or in short; writing kotlin code that generates even more kotlin code 🤯.
 description: kotlin metaprogramming meta kotlinpoet
 links:
   - url: https://square.github.io/kotlinpoet/